maueroats/teaching/content/machine-learning/isl-ch5/_index.md

 description: "Cross-validation and resampling."
 ---

-* Cross-validation: what does it help you do?
+* Cross-validation: is a model good?
+Used to decide how big of a model to use (degree of polynomial, etc.)
-* Resampling: gets you confidence estimates for your results.
+* Resampling: get confidence estimates for your results.

 {{% children %}}